 If you have no employer to withhold federal taxes, then you're responsible for withholding your own.

 Whether you work for an employer or are self-employed, you must make estimated tax payments during the year when your income exceeds certain levels.
 As an employee, you pay these estimated payments by having your employer withhold amounts from your paycheck.
-In that case, your employer pays the IRS for you.
+In that case, your employer send your money to the IRS for you.
 However, if you have no employer to withhold federal taxes, then you will need to do this by making estimated tax payments.

 Step 1: Determine if estimated tax payments are necessary

-If the amount of tax you owe after reducing your total tax bill by the total amount withheld from your paycheck and refundable credits you anticipate claiming is less than $1,000; then you aren’t responsible for making estimated tax payments.
+If the amount of tax you owe after reducing your total tax bill by the total amount withheld from your paycheck and refundable credits is less than $1,000; then you aren’t responsible for making estimated tax payments.